uncedric/paypal-recurring2/README.md

 ```

 ## .authenticate(options, callback)
-*(first step in the payment flow)*
+_(first step in the payment flow)_

-This method generates a unique url to authenticate the user through PayPal by calling the `SetExpressCheckout` action in the PayPal API.
-You should redirect your user to the url that this method returns to allow the user to either login to an existing account or create a new one with PayPal.
+This method generates a unique url to authenticate the user through PayPal by calling the `SetExpressCheckout` action in the PayPal API.<br>You should redirect your user to the url that this method returns to allow the user to either login to an existing account or create a new one with PayPal.

 This method takes two arguments - `options` (object) and `callback` (fn).

 The options object must contain at least `RETURNURL`, `CANCELURL`, `PAYMENTREQUEST_0_AMT` & `L_BILLINGAGREEMENTDESCRIPTION0` for this API operation to be valid.

-Your callback will be passed three arguments upon API response; `error`, `data`
+Your callback will be passed three arguments upon API response; `error`, `data` & `url`.
-& `url`.

 **Example usage of `.authenticate()`:**